phonegap/phonegap-cli/README.md

 #### Solution

-At the bottom of your `npm install -g phonegap` installation log, you will see the following:
+At the bottom of your `npm install -g phonegap@latest` installation log, you will see the following:

     ...
     /usr/local/share/npm/bin/phonegap -> /usr/local/share/npm/lib/node_modules/phonegap/bin/phonegap.js